 By Stacy Kennedy, MPH, RD, CSO, LDN; Reboot Nutritionist

 The now famed Mean Green Juice has become a household staple in kitchens across the globe.
-If you have a juicer, you can make the Mean Green for a quick, healthy dose of phytonutrients sure to energize and nourish you.
-It’s the drink you see Joe enjoy throughout Fat, Sick & Nearly Dead 1, and is one of the most popular juice choices in the Reboot community.
+If you have a juicer, you can make the Mean Green for a quick, healthy dose of phytonutrients that are sure to energize and nourish you.
+It’s the drink you see Joe enjoy throughout Fat, Sick & Nearly Dead, and is one of the most popular juice choices in the Reboot community.

 We all know the Mean Green is good for you because, well, it’s green, but ever wondered exactly why?
 We break down the nutrition science for you here starting off with these 6 key ingredients that make this juice so healthful and delicious.